rangle/ngCourse2/handout/redux/redux_and_component_architecture.md

 ```
 [View Example](https://plnkr.co/edit/VNNeYwHjucdlMIIA92US?p=preview)

-As you can see in the example, when clicking on the buttons - the numbers in both components will update in sync.
-This is because counter component is coupled to a specific piece of state, and action.
+As you can see in the example, when clicking on the buttons the numbers in both components will update in sync.
+This is because the counter component is coupled to a specific piece of state and action.

-Looking at the example, you can see that there is already an __app/reducers/curse-reducer.ts__, and __app/actions-curse-actions.ts__.
-They are pretty much the same as the counter actions and counter reducer, we just wanted to create a new reducer to hold the state of it.
+Looking at the example, you can see that there is already an _app/reducers/curse-reducer.ts_, and _app/actions-curse-actions.ts_.
+They are pretty much the same as the counter actions and counter reducer,
+we just wanted to create a new reducer to hold the state of it.

-To turn the counter component from a smart component into a dumb component, we need to change it to have data and callbacks passed down into it.
-For this, we will pass the data
+To turn the counter component from a smart component into a dumb component,
+we need to change it to have data and callbacks passed down into it.
-into the component using `@Input` properties, and the action callbacks as
+For this, we will pass the data into the component using `@Input` properties,
-`@Output` properties.
+and the action callbacks as `@Output` properties.

 We now have a nicely-reusable presentational component with no knowledge of
 Redux or our application state.

-__app/components/counter-component.ts__
+_app/components/counter-component.ts_
 ```javascript
 import { Component, Input, Output, EventEmitter } from '@angular/core';